Rishi-Sundaresan/text_conditioned_diffusion_model/README.md

 <img width="600" height="650" alt="image" src="images/example.png" />

 ## Conclusion
 We implemented and trained a text-conditioned diffusion model from scratch to generate images of fruits or numbers.
 Our model training encountered similar trends to SOTA diffusion models (i.e learning low-noise semantics despite the overall loss plateauing, struggling with more complicated fruit textures).
+This repo is just meant to showcase a personal learning exercise, and should not be monetized or published externally.